Chomenor/ioef-cmod/new-filesystem-design.md

 - Reference string building: Used to convert a reference list to the hash/filename pure/download strings that are sent to clients.

-- Pure verification: The FS_ReferencedPakPureChecksums function is used to satisfy the SV_VerifyPaks_f check on a remote pure server.
+- Pure validation: The FS_ReferencedPakPureChecksums function is used to satisfy the SV_VerifyPaks_f check on a remote pure server.
 By default, only the cgame and ui checksums are sent, which is usually faster and more reliable than sending all the referenced paks.
-If you want the old behavior of sending all the referenced paks, perhaps because of a server with some nonstandard verification behavior, you can enable it with the fs_full_pure_validation setting.
+If you want the old behavior of sending all the referenced paks, perhaps because of a server with some nonstandard validation behavior, you can enable it with the fs_full_pure_validation setting.

 - Referenced paks: This section is used to record which paks have been accessed by the game.
-It is used for pure verification when fs_full_pure_validation is set to 1, and for the *referenced_paks selector rule for the download list.
+It is used for pure validation when fs_full_pure_validation is set to 1, and for the *referenced_paks selector rule for the download list.
 Neither feature is essential, so referenced pak tracking could be considered for deprecation in the future.

 - Download / pure list building: This section is used to convert both download and pure list manifest strings into reference sets.